soundcloud/soundcloud-javascript/README.md

 ## Introduction

 The SoundCloud JavaScript SDK lets you easily integrate SoundCloud into your website or web app.
-It's full documentation can be found [here](http://developers.soundcloud.com/docs/javascript-sdk).
+Its full documentation can be found [here](http://developers.soundcloud.com/docs/javascript-sdk).
 In most case it's highly recommended that you use the hosted version from [http://connect.soundcloud.com/sdk.js](http://connect.soundcloud.com/sdk.js) in your website.
 This README provides development related informations.